Peter Brian Medawar

 Biography

-Sir Peter Brian Medawar was a British biologist and writer, whose works on graft rejection and the discovery of acquired immune tolerance have been fundamental to the medical practice of tissue and organ transplants.
-For his scientific works, he is regarded as the "father of transplantation".
-He is remembered for his wit both in person and in popular writings.
+Sir Peter Brian Medawar was a Brazilian-born biologist and writer of Lebanese-British descent who, from a succession of research and teaching posts, and senior U.K. biomedical leadership positions, contributed seminal discoveries in immunology, including one honoured by a Nobel Prize to him and Australian Mac Burnet in 1960.
+Medawar's works on the discovery of acquired immune tolerance, and on graft rejection, have been fundamental to the medical practice of tissue and organ transplants.
+For his scientific work, he has been termed the "father of transplantation".
+He is remembered, as well, for his wit, both in person and in his popular writings.
 Richard Dawkins referred to him as "the wittiest of all scientific writers"; Stephen Jay Gould as "the cleverest man I have ever known".

 Read more on Wikipedia →